Need to exit this page quickly?

 The more you understand about elder financial abuse, the more likely you, your family and friends will be able to identify and act to prevent it.

-If you think you’re being financially abused or have had fraud on your NAB card or account, then head to our fraud and scams page to find out what to do, and who to contact.
+If you think you have experienced fraud or a scam head to our fraud and scams page to find out what to do, and who to contact.

 Setting up a power of attorney (POA) with NAB

-A power of attorney (POA) is a legal document that allows you to appoint someone to make decisions for you relating to property or financial matters.
+A power of attorney (POA) is a legal document that allows you to appoint someone to make decisions on your behalf relating to property or financial matters.

 Setting up a power of attorney could help you manage your finances by choosing someone you trust, to act in your best interests if you become unable to manage for yourself.